Stuffed Cheesy Garlic Artichokes are a tradition in my family. And we don’t wait for the holidays to make them, we make them as much as we can!

 Get a few simple ingredients together…cheese, garlic, wine, breadcrumbs and of course, the artichokes.

-The best part in my opinion about these Stuffed Artichokes with Garlic and Fontinella is the cheese.
-So get in there and stuff the cheese and the garlic into the center of each artichoke, as much as you like – and we like a lot.
+The best part in my opinion about these Stuffed Cheesy Garlic Artichokes is obviously the cheese.
+So get in there and stuff as much cheese and the garlic into the center of each artichoke, as much as you like – and we like a lot.

-We even make this same exact recipe without the cheese for my older son.
+This artichoke recipe is so versatile that we even make one artichoke without the cheese for my older son.
 He doesn’t like melted cheese.

 Add wine and a bay leaf, cover and cook for an hour to an hour and a half, depending on the size of your artichokes.